Bottom Fishing

 What is Bottom Fishing?

-Bottom Fishing is the practice of buying an asset when it has seen a significant decline in its market value due to factors that have affected the overall market or the factors that have affected the specific asset, intending to profit from the asset overtime when other market participants realize the value in the asset during normal market conditions.
+Bottom Fishing is the practice of buying an asset when it has seen a significant decline in its market value due to factors that have affected the overall market or the factors that have affected the specific asset, intending to profit from the asset over when other market participants realize the value in the asset during normal market conditions.

 • Bottom fishing involves purchasing undervalued assets that have experienced significant market value decline, with the expectation of future profits when the market recognizes their worth under normal conditions.